How Much Is a Dog Supposed to Eat?

 What to Consider When Choosing the Right Food?

-How to choose the right kibble for your dog: Avoid any type of meal (for instance: meat meal, poultry meal, corn gluten meal), menadione, peanut hulls, dyes and colors, poultry or animal digest, animal fat, propylene glycol, soybean oil, soy flour, ground soybeans, soybean meal, soybean hulls, oxide or sulfate forms of minerals (for instance: zinc oxide, titanium oxide, copper sulfate), poultry or beef by-products, BHA, BHT, ethoxyquin, and sodium selenite.
+How to choose the proper kibble for your dog: Avoid any type of meal (for instance: meat meal, poultry meal, corn gluten meal), menadione, peanut hulls, dyes and colors, poultry or animal digest, animal fat, propylene glycol, soybean oil, soy flour, ground soybeans, soybean meal, soybean hulls, oxide or sulfate forms of minerals (for instance: zinc oxide, titanium oxide, copper sulfate), poultry or beef by-products, BHA, BHT, ethoxyquin, and sodium selenite.

-Although the best food you can give to your dog is raw unprocessed, unadulterated food, you can choose the best kibble for your dog and add a few healthy toppers/treats (e.g., spinach, cucumbers, broccoli, blackberries, blueberries, sardines, and organ meats) that will optimize your dog's diet and reduce inflammation, remove toxins from their body and have many other benefits for your dog's health.
+Although the best food you can give to your dog is raw, unprocessed, unadulterated food, you can choose the best kibble for your dog and add a few healthy toppers/treats (e.g., spinach, cucumbers, broccoli, blackberries, blueberries, sardines, and organ meats) that will optimize your dog's diet and reduce inflammation, remove toxins from their body and have many other benefits for your dog's health.

 Slow Feeders